 - Put a night light or dim lamp in your baby's room.

 - Change the position that you lay your baby in his or her crib.

 - Keep toys and other objects 8 to 10 inches from your baby's face.

 - Alternate right and left when you hold and feed your baby.

-- 5 to 8 months: Your baby will start to control his eye movements.
-His eyes should not cross or wander.
-He will be able to see in 3 dimensions and will reach for objects that he follows with his eyes.
+- 5 to 8 months: Your baby will start to control his or her eye movements.
+Your baby's eyes should not cross or wander.
+He or she will be able to see in 3 dimensions and will reach for objects that they follow with their eyes.
 Your baby may begin to crawl during this time.
-The following will help him develop hand-eye coordination:
+The following will help develop hand-eye coordination:

 - Hang a mobile or other objects across your baby's crib.
-Make sure it is close enough for him to grab, kick, and play with.
-Keep these objects out of his reach when you put him in his crib to sleep.
+Make sure it is close enough to grab, kick, and play with.
+Keep these objects out of reach when placed in the crib to sleep.

 - Give your baby time to play and explore objects on the floor.

-- Place plastic or wooden objects into his hands.
+- Place plastic or wooden objects into his or her hands.

 - Gently move your baby's hands to play games such as patty cake.

 - 9 to 12 months: Your baby can see objects that are farther away.
-He will use his hands to grasp objects he sees.
+He or she will use his or her hands to grasp objects.
 The following will help your child's depth perception (see how far away an object is):

 - Encourage your baby to crawl.
-Stand away from your baby and call his name.
+Stand away from your baby and call his or her name.

 - Play hide and seek games with your baby.

 - Name objects as you pick them up or point to them.

 - 1 to 2 years: Your child can recognize pictures and objects in books and may point to them.
 He or she may scribble with a pencil or crayon.
 The following may help your child's vision develop:

 - Roll a ball back and forth on the ground.